hisunnymay/community/docs/reference/support/Chatwoot.md

 ![config-agents](/images/Chatwoot/config-agents.png)

 ::: danger
-The role of BotAgent1 should always be administadministrator.
+The role of BotAgent1 should always be administrator.
 Otherwise, agents can not receive messages sent by end-users.
 :::

 ### Set Up Inbox